damachi/ML_HW/README.md

 	Contains the main function:
 		run()

+## Additional notes

-For complementary informations about the methods check the DocStrings
+For complementary informations about the methods check the DocStrings.
+And for comprehensive information about the detailed thinking behind this code check this project report